Our business is built upon knowledge. Here is a peek into the areas we work with.

 DCIR measures the resistance of a battery pack to direct current (DC) flow.
 The higher the DCIR, the more resistance the battery pack has, and the slower it will charge and discharge.

-Fire extinguishing and suppression in battery packs are a critical safety measures to prevent the spread of fire and explosion.
+Fire extinguishing and suppression in battery packs is a critical safety measures to prevent the spread of fire and explosion.
 There are a variety of fire extinguishing agents that can be used for battery packs, each with its own advantages and disadvantages.

 IEC standards ensure global consistency in electronics, fostering interoperability and safety.
 UN38.3 tests lithium battery safety for transportation, preventing hazards.
 Both standards bolster technological advancement while prioritizing user and environmental protection.